Guide to Keycap Types: Materials, Profiles, and More

 A technique of digital printing takes advantage of ultraviolet (UV) light to dry or cure the ink.
 This is most commonly used for legends that are a third color applied into a double shot cap.
 The legend created by this method will fade faster than the dye-sub method does as the legend is on the surface of the cap.
 However, some companies have used a high-quality UV printing method that has proven to be false over the last few years.

-Reverse Dye-sublimation (reverse dye-sub)
+Reverse Dye-sublimation (Reverse Dye-sub)

 Reverse dye-sub is pretty the same as dye-sub, but the colors around the legend are also colored instead.
 This enables us to bypass the faded-legend problem while maintaining the wide range of colors available with the dye-sub printing technique.
 However, you have a lot more surface area to cover as well as the sides of the keycap with reverse dye-sub.
 This makes it significantly more exorbitant than dye-sub printing keycaps.
 Reverse dye-sub is mostly used when there are either many novelties, bizarre colors or uncommon fonts.